-One-week academic classes are regularly offered at Rockcleft as part of a Friends University spring or summer course.
+One-week field trips are regularly offered at Rockcleft as part of a Friends University spring or summer course.
 Students are not only treated to a unique learningsetting but Bill Allan also experience the group dynamics of participating in daily camp life, such as preparing meals and enjoying conversation around the fireplace in the evening.

 Friends University Psychology Professor Bill Allan annually takes his Group Dynamics class to Rockcleft.